Rahma-Thlijani/Patients-Drugs-Classifier/README.md

 ## Conclusion
 Three different learning classifiers (KNN, Decision Tree and Random Forest) were tested and evaluated using "Accuracy" and "Jaccard Similarity Score".
 Afterwards, we have achieved the best prediction performance.

-Using all features in the dataset, Decision Tree and Random Forest are the best classifiers, the results are presented using the following metrics:
+Using all features in the dataset, both Decision Tree and Random Forest are the best classifiers, the results are presented using the following metrics:
 * Accuracy:  0.92307
 * Jaccard_similarity_score:  0.92307